Voltflare/cs7394streamlitapp/README.md

 # Word Embedding Visualization

-From: https://towardsdatascience.com/visualizing-word-embedding-with-pca-and-t-sne-961a692509f5, code slightly adapted to run on different hardware.
+Example code from: https://towardsdatascience.com/visualizing-word-embedding-with-pca-and-t-sne-961a692509f5, code slightly adapted to run on different hardware.

 "This is a repo to visualize the word embedding in 2D or 3D with either Principal Component Analysis (PCA) or t-Distributed Stochastic Neighbor Embedding (t-SNE).